rowlando/crystalpalacefestival/src/documents/blog/2013-05-15-kids-zone-preview.html.md

     them busy, keep them interested and mostly keep them entertained!”
 ---

-Rachel D'Cruze and Veryan Wilkie-Jones share their programme for this year's Kids Zone at Westow Park - “Keep them busy, keep them interested and mostly keep them entertained!”
+Rachel D'Cruze and Veryan Wilkie-Jones share their programme for this year's Kids' Zone at Westow Park - “Keep them busy, keep them interested and mostly keep them entertained!”

 We think we've managed to get something for everyone and so we hope you'll love what we've put together.
 Having a dedicated Kids' Zone this year certainly has made life easier, and we feel we've created a mini kids' festival full of delights.

-With a dedicated Sporty Area including hulahooping, tootball, space hoppers and Zumba throughout the day, to our Performance Tent with Rockmount Primary Children's Choir to open, followed by drama, music, dance performances and a fantastic piece of theatre turning your kids into detectives with Detect Egg from [Simply Smiley Productions][11] – what's not to like?!
+With a dedicated Sporty
+Area including hulahooping, tootball, space hoppers and Zumba throughout the day, to our Performance Tent with Rockmount Primary Children's Choir to open, followed by drama, music, dance performances and a fantastic piece of theatre turning your kids into detectives with Detect Egg from [Simply Smiley Productions][11] – what's not to like?!